Pendulun/Assembler/README.md

 # Assembler
-This is an Assembler for my Compilers class work at UFMG
+This is an Assembler for the Compilers class work at UFMG